Farid Zoland

-Farid Zoland (فرید زلاند, also romanized as Zaland, فرید ځَلاند; born 1 September 1951 in Kabul) is an Afghan songwriter and composer.
+Farid Zoland (فرید زلاند, also romanized as Zaland, فرید ځَلاند; born 31 July 1949 in Kabul) is an Afghan songwriter and composer.
 He has collaborated with many musicians from other countries, most notably from Iran.

 Early life

 He comes from a family of musicians with father Jalil Zaland and siblings Shahla Zaland and Wahid Zaland.

 Education

 After receiving preliminary education in music from his father in Kabul, Zaland received formal education in music at the University of Tehran.
 He studied music score, theory, and composition at the University of Southern California from 1980 to 1982.

 Career

-Zoland went on to compose and produce many of the most iconic Iranian songs for major artists like Dariush, Ebi, Googoosh, Hayedeh, Leila Forouhar, and Moein.
+Zoland went on to compose and produce many of the most iconic Iranian songs for major artists like Dariush, Ebi, Googoosh, Hayedeh, Shahrokh and Moein.
 He has also collaborated with American musicians, namely Lloyd Miller.

 He has also had minor acting roles.